-- The 1988 War of the Worlds TV series is based on the premise that the invasion depicted in the 1953 film actually took place, but most people don't remember it due to an unexplained form of Laser-Guided Amnesia.
+- The 1988 War of the Worlds TV series is based on the premise that the invasion depicted in the 1953 film actually took place, but most people don't remember it due to a Weirdness Censor effect.
 In one episode, the characters visit Grover's Mill, New Jersey, where the 50th anniversary of the 1938 radio drama by Orson Welles is being celebrated.
 They learn that the 1938 invasion was also real (although it was defeated by the local militia, not by terrestrial microbes), and the government hired Welles to produce his broadcast as part of a cover-up.

-- In the GURPS setting Illuminati, the Conspiracy encourages the Weekly World News and similar publications to write up stories about conspiracy so that the Serious Press won't believe them.
+- In GURPS Illuminati, the Conspiracy encourages the Weekly World News and similar publications to write up stories about conspiracy so that the Serious Press won't believe them.

 - Many Mega Ten fans take Persona 4's mention of a Raidou Kuzunoha movie as this.
 It would make it the only indication of any games in the series (beyond the direct sequels and Persona sub-series) to take place in the same (exact) universe.

 - Something similar is hinted at in Deus Ex.
 The conspiracy makes artifical life-forms called Grays that resemble the popular idea of aliens (round heads, gray skin) and is implied to let rumours about them circulate as a smokescreen for what they are really up to in the Area 51 facility.
 Some sources also claim that the Grays are clones grown from genetic material from the Roswell UFO, but nothing conclusive is given.